 “…Ornette like Charlie Parker and Miles Davis has changed a whole generation from cradle to grave.
 I was honoured to have the pleasure to rehearse with him at his loft apartment in NY.
 He told me some amazing stories about John Coltrane coming to his house to rehearse and take lessons from him….” – Tony Kofi

 Photo: Courtesy of Steven Cropper

 Saxophonist, composer, multi-instrumentalists, bandleader and music instructor Tony Kofi is a man who has made major waves in and around the UK music scene.
-Kofi’s past accolades include, winner of Best ensemble at 2005 the Parliamentary Jazz Awards, Winner of Radio 3 Jazz Line Album of the Year at the 2005.
-Furthermore Tony was voted Winner of the Best instrumentalist at the 2008 BBC Jazz awards as well as being nominated for a MOBO award in the same year.
-Little could he know that his incidental introduction to Jazz via a series of jazz workshops in Leicester would lead to him going on to receive a four-year diploma music scholarship from the esteemed Berklee College of music in Boston Massachusetts.
+Kofi’s past accolades include winner of Best ensemble at 2005 the Parliamentary Jazz Awards, Winner of Radio 3 Jazz Line Album of the Year in 2005.
+Furthermore, Tony was voted Winner of the Best instrumentalist at the 2008 BBC Jazz awards as well as being nominated for a MOBO award in the same year.
+Little could he know that his incidental introduction to Jazz via a series of jazz workshops in Leicester would lead to him going on to receive a four-year diploma music scholarship from the esteemed Berklee College of Music in Boston Massachusetts.